MattDiMu/sassvg/README.md

 # sassvg
 Currently under development!
 Come back later :)

+Here are currently only some ideas how to implement

 # less support could look something like this:
 .lessvg-data(@icon-name; @color: green){